Levchenkov/PewPew.Ecs/EXAMPLES.md

 Why this matters:

-- direct deletion is swap-and-pop
-- swap-and-pop changes order
-- deferred deletion keeps iteration simple and safe
+- you can't iterate and delete entities or components, so you can use deferred deletion

 ---